 Are you on crack?

-Do you actually know where your children are or have you taken leave of your senses?
+Do you know where your children are or are you in a recreational drug-induced stupor?

 Let me fill you in, neighbour.

 Except that’s just it, I rarely see your face.
-I’ve no doubt you’re happily foraging for Quality Street down the side of an armchair that bears a permanent imprint of your lazy backside; a nice hot cup of coffee in hand and enjoying an episode or 5 of Judge Rinder, while your devil spawn are plundering through my property and being a bad influence on my angelic children.
+I’ve no doubt you’re happily foraging for Quality Street down the side of an armchair that bears a permanent imprint of your lazy backside; a nice hot cup of coffee in hand and enjoying an episode or 5 of Judge Rinder, while your spawn are plundering through my property.

 Marigolds and a copious amount of Dettol spray helped me overcome the bacterial trauma of your unruly offspring but the emotional impact will be with me forever.

 My children of course see it as nothing other than having “friends” round to play.
 And I will not be the one to ruin their fun.
 But neighbour, let me tell you, we are not friends.
 Your brazen sub-leasing of your children to me, against my will, for the afternoon is not the stuff of a blossoming friendship.